Trump is set to meet the queen. Here's what he shouldn't do. - 41NBC News | WMGT-DT

 So, if Trump does want to adhere to tradition, the standard protocol for meeting royalty is for men to make a small bow, while women curtsy.

-President Barack Obama and his wife Michelle, are welcomed by Britain’s Queen Elizabeth II and Prince Philip, during an audience at Buckingham Palace in London on April 1, 2009.John Stillwell / AP file
+President Barack Obama and first lady Michelle are welcomed by Britain’s Queen Elizabeth II and Prince Philip at Buckingham Palace on April 1, 2009.John Stillwell / AP file

 “It wouldn’t be a huge sort of sweeping bow,” Wesson said.
 “It’s more a nod of the head.
 It’s pretty subtle.”